 - Continue with stretching exercises daily and sports massage techniques every 3 days.
 Build on dynamic strengthening exercises such as leg extension and leg curls exercises as well as squats to horizontal.

-- Increase the intensity/weight lifted and number of repetitions.
+- Increase the intensity/weight lifted and a number of repetitions.

 - Aim for between 10 and 20 to failure.
 In addition to straight running, start to include sideways and backwards running, increasing speed to sprinting and changing direction drills.